 Animals living in wild habitats transmit a variety of human diseases.
 Humans who hike in forested areas or spend time outdoors may encounter, and be bitten by, a deer tick.

 Deer ticks are the host for the Borrelia burgdorferi bacteria, which causes Lyme disease.
 Deer ticks spread the bacteria from animal to human when first feeding on the blood of deer, mice, squirrels, or bats and then biting a human.

 Lyme disease is especially prevalent in the northeastern United States and parts of Europe.
 Lyme disease begins with a red bullet-like rash at the site of the tick bite and can develop into long-lasting flu-like symptoms, fatigue, and arthritis if left untreated.

 Several zoonotic diseases are transmitted by mosquitoes, including malaria, yellow fever, and West Nile virus.
-Malaria is currently one of the biggest worldwide public health issues, taking a economic and social toll on individuals and governments.
+Malaria is currently one of the biggest worldwide public health issues, taking economic and social tolls on individuals and governments.